TL;DR

 What this covers

-Computer Use lets Claude move a real cursor, click real buttons, fill real forms.
-The demos look slick; the day-to-day is messier — popups, slow loads, drifted layouts.
-This guide is the practical setup: which tasks are worth automating, how to scope a run so it can fail safely, and the review pattern that catches the silent miss.
+Computer Use is Anthropic’s tool that gives Claude four primitives: capture a screenshot, control the mouse, send keystrokes, and interact with any visible application.
+The demos look slick; the day-to-day is messier.
+This guide is the practical setup: which of the three access paths to pick, which tasks are worth automating, how to scope a run so it can fail safely, and the review pattern that catches the silent miss.

 Who this is for

-Operators, analysts, support folks, and individual contributors with a recurring sequence of clicks they hate doing — pulling weekly reports from a dashboard, filing the same ticket form, harvesting numbers from a portal that has no API.
-Engineers usually have better tools; non-engineers are the real audience.
+Operators, analysts, and support staff with a recurring sequence of clicks they hate: pulling a weekly report from a dashboard, filing the same ticket form, harvesting numbers from a portal that has no API.
+Engineers usually have better tools (a real script, an API call), so the high-leverage audience is non-engineers using Cowork, plus engineers who specifically need to drive a UI that exposes no API.

 When to reach for it

 Reach for Computer Use when the task is browser-based, repeatable, and read-mostly.
-Pulling a chart screenshot weekly, copying a table from a legacy admin panel, filling a known form with structured input — all good.
-Anything involving a payment confirmation, a destructive button, or a real-time decision — not yet.
+Pulling a chart screenshot weekly, copying a table from a legacy admin panel, filling a known form with structured input: all good.
+Anything involving a payment confirmation, a destructive button, or a real-time judgment call: not yet.
+The model still misclicks, and on OSWorld-Verified the gap between 78% and 100% is exactly the long tail of dynamic UIs you will hit in production.

 Before you start

-- Write the task as a clean step list a junior could follow without you in the room.
+- Write the task as a numbered list a junior could follow without you in the room.
 If you cannot write it down, Claude cannot follow it.

-- Decide the “stop conditions” up front: success looks like X, failure looks like Y, ambiguity means halt and ask.
+- Decide stop conditions up front: success looks like X, failure looks like Y, ambiguity means halt and ask.

 First-run exercise

-- Run Computer Use with no edits the first time.
-Time the run; expect about 2-3x your manual speed initially.
-Speed is not the point yet.
+- Run it with no edits the first time.
+Expect roughly 2-3x your manual speed initially; speed is not the point yet.

-- Save the screen-recording the tool emits and watch it back.
+- Save the screen recording and watch it back.
 Mark every place Claude hesitated; that is where to add a verification step.

 - Re-run with the patched prompt.
 Goal: zero hesitation, not zero seconds.